 The Columbia Threadneedle Investments Corporate Governance Guidelines cover these topics for portfolios managed by Columbia Threadneedle Investments for its clients, help crystallise our global stewardship philosophy and underpin our approach to voting at the shareholder meetings of our investee companies.
-We implemented these guidelines along a newly harmonised process - which is outlined in our Proxy Voting Policy, which was published in January 2023 and updated in January 2024.
+We implemented these guidelines along a newly harmonised process - which is outlined in

+In January 2023 we published our global, harmonised Proxy Voting Policy our Proxy Voting Policy, which was published in January 2023 and updated in January 2024.